 Below, you’ll find the soups and stews I cook most often in my own kitchen.
 They come together quickly, use simple Korean pantry ingredients, and bring deep umami without fuss.
 Whether you’re new to Korean cooking or looking to expand your favorites, this list has something for every craving.

-A clear and comforting Korean beef radish soup (sogogi muguk) made with tender beef, sweet Korean radish, and light umami broth.
-This simple, nourishing soup is ready in 30 minutes and pairs perfectly with rice and kimchi for a cozy Korean meal.
+A clear and comforting Korean beef radish soup (sogogi muguk) made with thin-sliced beef, sweet Korean radish, and a light umami broth.
+Ready in about 30 minutes, it’s a simple, nourishing soup that’s perfect with warm rice.

 Dried pollock fish is simmered with soybean sprouts and tofu in a flavorful stock to make a light Korean style hangover soup.
 It takes only 15 minutes to fix this breakfast soup.